Anna-Myzukina/Learning-Outcomes-ruby/README.md

 - What (basically) is an enumerator?

 ## Writing Methods: https://www.eriktrautman.com/posts/ruby-explained-writing-and-running-methods
+Syntaxis of method:

+            def my_name()
+              return("Zoo Lander")

+def - a keyword in Ruby for defining methods

+my_name() - the name of the method that is being defined

+return("Zoo Lander") - the body of the method that is executed when the method is called

+end - a keyword in Ruby for indicating the method definition is complete
 - How many things should a method ideally do?

       each method should only do ONE thing.
 If it's doing two, it's time for another method.
 If it's doing a dozen, you probably need to start thinking about having a separate class.